dodge-ttu/reference-ET-calculator/README.md

 # Reference ET calucualations via FAO-56

-#### Process a 17 year weather data set to calculate ETo and many other agriculturaly relevant varaibles
+#### Have fun calculating ETo and many other agriculturaly relevant varaibles!
+Code, guide (`ETo_&_FAO-56_details.md`), and a 17 year weather data set are included.
+The data for this code and notebook is hosted on a google drive and read directly with pandas.

+#### A jupyter notebook is also included with a plotting widget to look at all of the calculated and measured variables over time.

+##### Batteries not included